 How To Sign Up

-Signing up means filling in your name and details, and then confirming that email address.
+Signing up means filling in your name and details, and then confirming your email address.

-After doing this, I filled out the profiling questionnaire that fits you into your demographics to help Survey Junkie understand what surveys will suit you best.
+After completing this process, I could login and fill out the profiling questionnaire that fits the member into their demographic to help Survey Junkie understand what surveys will suit them best.

-However, if I refreshed the page or came back later, there were sometimes more options.
+However, if I refreshed the page or came back later, there were more options.